-Service-Learning links academic courses and voluntarism to benefit both students and community.
+Service-Learning links academic courses and volunteerism to benefit both students and community.
 Service-Learning builds relationships between academic theory and “real-world” application, fosters a sense of civic responsibility, and kindles an interest in lifelong learning.
-Knowledge, personal growth, and skills developed through service-learning are assessed as learning outcomes and transfer to professional life.
+Knowledge, personal growth, and skills developed through service-learning and civic engagement are assessed as learning outcomes and transfer to your future civic and professional life.

 - Student Service is viewed favorably by employers and transfer institutions.

 Service-learning brings students into the community, and the community into schools.
 In this way, students develop a sense of belonging and responsibility, and communities view youth as valuable assets.

 When explicitly tied to academic standards and learning objectives, service-learning positively

 impacts student outcomes on measures of academic achievements.
 Service learning and civic engagement are viewed favorably by transfer institutions and employers.

 - Increases Student Engagement